canonical/microk8s/docs/ports.md

 Note that this is not an exhaustive list of ports used.

-### Docker and etcd
+### Containerd and etcd

 Both these services are exposed through unix sockets.

 Service | Socket
 --- | ---
-docker | unix:///var/snap/microk8s/current/docker.sock
+containerd | unix:///var/snap/microk8s/common/run/containerd.sock
 etcd | unix://etcd.socket:2379